sofiakatzman/Cocktail-Finder/README.md

 ## Installation

-Cocktail Finder requires no additional installation.
+Cocktail Finder requires a server conection to it's db.json file in order for the application to work.
+NPM built a full fake rest API JSON Server for backend prototyping and details can be found here: https://www.npmjs.com/package/json-server?activeTab=readme
+Please follow the below instructions to install and connec to this server.

+#1.
+Installing NPM JSON SERVER
+To install the JSON Server, please run the below command in your terminal:

+        npm install -g json-server

+#2.
+Start your JSON Server
+In your terminal, initialize the server connection by entering the below code in your local environment:

+        json-server --watch db.json

-Please open the index.html file on your preferred browser to use this app.
+Once the below screen is seen, you can open the index.html file on your preferred browser to use this app.

 ## Visuals